 Work on anti-discrimination will be consolidated, focusing on minority and vulnerable groups of society.
 In line with EU-Georgia priorities and complementing actions on stronger economy, the links between business and human rights will be further addressed.

-In line with the EU engagement policy towards Georgia's breakaway regions of Abkhazia and Tskhinvali region/South Ossetia and taking into account the recent peace initiative "A step to a better future" launched by the Government of Georgia, the potential, opportunity and feasibility of extending further actions to these regions will be assessed during the implementation of the programme, in accordance with the crisis declaration.
+In line with the EU non-recognition and engagement policy towards Georgia's regions of Abkhazia and Tskhinvali region/South Ossetia and taking into account the recent peace initiative "A step to a better future" launched by the Government of Georgia, the potential, opportunity and feasibility of extending further actions to these regions will be assessed during the implementation of the programme, in accordance with the crisis declaration.

 Context analysis